 The role they want to have.
 There is no such thing as an unchanging ideal.
 Some patients, at the beginning of their illness, show a passivity that cannot be blamed on them.
 Gradually, these patients will often become independent.
 There are phases when the patient is in need of "medical paternalism", even if this term does not have good press at the moment.
 Sometimes doctors have to "pamper" them until they get back on their feet.
 Of course, in the long term, when the disease is stabilized, there is no limit to the knowledge of the pathology that patients may have.
 Their wishes can be accommodated, sometimes even if they wish to implement a therapeutic interruption.

-Discover soon the rest of our interview with Laurent Chiche:
+Discover the rest of our interviews with Laurent Chiche:

-- Lupus outbreaks: what are the causes and symptoms?
-How can they be prevented, recognized and treated?
+- Lupus flare-ups: what are the causes and symptoms?
+How can they be prevented, recognised and treated?

-- Medical research in lupus: towards less toxic treatments and personalized medicine
+- Medical research in lupus: towards less toxic treatments and personalised medicine